 We feel it is critical to highlight the connection between high quality public transportation and climate justice --in the form of clean/renewable energy -- for the livelihood of the differently abled, low-income residents and residents of color that are disproportionately affected by service cuts and interruptions.

-CVH believes that a truly just New York State is one in which thee most impacted communities control the laws institutions, and policies that are meant to serve us- from schools to local budgets, police departments, land and economies.
+A truly just New York State is one in which the most impacted communities control the laws institutions, and policies that are meant to serve us- from schools to local budgets, police departments, land and economies.
 We firmly believe in community oversight committees that determine community funding, set and enforce policies, determine disciplinary action in the case of misconduct related to police officers

 CRIMINAL JUSTICE REFORM

 We seek to decrease the rate of recidivism by removing barriers and restoring opportunities to formerly incarcerated persons.
 We support initiatives such as ‘Ban the Box’ and will continue to mobilize and partner with black and brown communities to shift resources away from prisons and towards opportunities and initiatives that foster healthy, thriving and safe communities.

 No Human Being is Illegal.

 We seek to be a leader on a just immigration reform plan.
 We are actively committed to the creation of a clear and direct path to citizenship, keeping families together, and safeguarding the of civil rights.

 The racial and economic disparity among victims of environmental pollution are stark.
 Low-income communities of color remain deeply underrepresented in the climate justice movement.
 CVH affirms that climate change and environmental pollution are civil-rights issues.